 History & Development

 Room For Doubt began in late 2013 as a grant-funded project at Lincoln Christian University.
-Its first initiative was a six-week message series and discussion curriculum for churches and other ministries.
+Its first initiative was a six-week sermon and discussion series for churches and other ministries.
 The first edition of the curriculum was written by Mark Mittelberg and Garry Poole.
-Lee Strobel contributed a couple of the messages and served as a consultant.
-In 2015, a pilot version of the curriculum was tested in about 30 churches, and in 2016, it was revised and officially released.
+Lee Strobel served as a consultant and contributed a couple of the messages.
+In 2015, a pilot version of the curriculum was tested in about 30 churches.
+In 2016, it was revised and officially released.